Igormirowski/LAP-4-Day2-Flask-API-1/README.md

 - Debugger PIN number 776-665-337
 - see CRUD routes.md file

+## START (setup done)
 - create new route `/players`
+- add array of cats or players (or any data u want)
 - add jsonify
-- add create player (instead of creating ne route we add options in the same line using method)
+- add create player (instead of creating ne route we `add options` in the same line using method)
 - import request